X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain10colors.md

 # Adding some color and the Z-Buffer

 You might already have a rotating terrain, but it definitely would be better looking filled with some colors instead of just plain white lines.
-One idea to do this, is to use natural colors, like the ones that we find in the mountains, at the bottom we have blue lakes, green trees, brown mountains and finally snow topped peaks.
+One idea to do this is to use natural colors, like the ones that we find in the mountains, at the bottom we have blue lakes, green trees, brown mountains, and finally snow-topped peaks.
 This means we will have to extend our **SetUpVertices** method a bit, so it stores the correct colors in each vertex.

 ## Coloring the map

 You cannot expect every image to have a lake at height 0 and a mountain peak at height 255 (the maximum value for a .bmp pixel).
-Most images height values are only between 50 and 200, this image would then produce a terrain without any lakes or snow topped peaks.
+Most images height values are only between 50 and 200, this image would then produce a terrain without any lakes or peaks.

 To remain as general as possible, we first have to detect the minimum and maximum heights in our image and store these values in the minHeight and maxHeight variables.
 We will put this code at the top of our **SetUpVertices** method: